google/yggdrasil-decision-forests/README.md

 **Yggdrasil Decision Forests** (**YDF**) is a collection of state-of-the-art algorithms for the training, serving and interpretation of **Decision Forest** models.
-The library is developed in C++ and available in C++, CLI (command-line-interface, i.e. shell commands) and in TensorFlow under the name [TensorFlow Decision Forests](https://github.com/tensorflow/decision-forests) (TF-DF).
+The library is developed in C++ and available in C++, CLI (command-line-interface, i.e. shell commands), in TensorFlow under the name [TensorFlow Decision Forests](https://github.com/tensorflow/decision-forests) (TF-DF), and in Javascript (inference only).

 Developing models in TF-DF and productionizing them (possibly including re-training) in C++ with YDF allows both for a flexible and fast development and